 In some circumstances, drivers who are required to have a DOT medical card can get an exemption for certain conditions.
 The exemption program is designed for interstate operators who drive commercial motor vehicles.
-Each exemption has a specific application process and set of requirements.
+Each DOT waiver has a specific application process and set of requirements.

 If you have diabetes, you may get an exemption by first getting a medical examination to ensure you have no other disqualifying conditions, then seeing an endocrinologist and an ophthalmologist or optometrist to check your insulin use and vision, respectively, in order to determine if your condition is stable enough to safely operate a commercial vehicle.